Veejay/elfs/README.markdown

        0015454

-You can also attach a running process, but the feature is pretty experimental, and you might encounter strange/wrong behavior.
-Here is an simple example:
+You can also attach a running process but the feature being pretty experimental, use at your own risk as you might encounter strange/wrong behavior.
+Here is a simple example:

         $ sudo elfs -p `pidof xclock` /tmp/elf
         $ sudo ls -l /tmp/elf/libs